lingliao/Interpretable_AL/README.md

 # Interpretable_AL
-The full instructions will be uploaded soon.
+The full instructions will be uploaded shortly.